Prague’s Best Kept Secrets – Travel Guide to Prague for those who seek magic

 End the day with a glorious sunset

-Riegrovy Sady spreads over a hill, overviewing the Castle and Prague’s magnificent skyline that is ignited by the gloom of the undergoing sun.
+Riegrovy Sady (Rieger Gardens) lies on a hill, overlooking the Castle and Prague’s magnificent skyline that is lit up by the glow of the setting sun.

 This spot can be sometimes very crowded, so don’t be too late for the sunset thrill.